PeteJames21/binary_trees/README.md

 Write a function that measures the balance factor of a binary tree.

 ## 15-binary_tree_is_full.c
-Write a function that checks if a binary tree is full
+Write a function that checks if a binary tree is full.

+## 17-binary_tree_sibling.c
+Write a function that finds the sibling of a node.